susanw1/zscript/docs/spec/zscript-description.md

 The command's requirements on fields should also reflect the level of complexity of the system, as devices with more complex subsystems are likely to be more capable generally - hence pin commands are very simple to implement, whereas USB-C PD commands are not.

 The interface a set of commands provide must be abstract enough to work cross-device, so that it can be implemented on a different device later on.
-Also if Zcode is being used to control a system with a specific purpose, then commands should be made to fit the purpose, as this reduces the risk of accidentally breaking a system - this may include limiting the pins available for pin commands to those not used anywhere else, or even not providing low level interfaces on a production system.
+Also if Zscript is being used to control a system with a specific purpose, then commands should be made to fit the purpose, as this reduces the risk of accidentally breaking a system - this may include limiting the pins available for pin commands to those not used anywhere else, or even not providing low level interfaces on a production system.
 This avoids some of the risks surrounding a malicious (or simply incompetent) device, connected to the same network, from causing any damage to the receiver.
 It is reasonable to expect the device to know the circuit surrounding it, and have its programming reflect this, although it is encouraged that such customisations are well parameterised where possible, to allow changes to the circuit without a total re-design.